NMonastero/Bouncing-Boy/README.md

 10/4:Updating an object that needs to be created on startup is, to my knowledge, impossible to do with a runnable.
 So now I need to find another way
 10/6:It might not fit the original idea exactly but it is very close.
 Dynamic animation is apparently hard?
 Idk, I need more time to get it working.
 I will add a timer if I can figure it out
 10/7:The timer is giving me a bit of trouble but I've been given a hint to check out 'csterdroids' on Prof Madden's github so we'll see how that works out
+10:9:Getting the surface going using code from my last app (widget for you) and some of Professor Madden's Asteroids project